ravivyas84/personal-blog/2017/04/why-product-managers-are-not-mini-ceos/index.md

 ---
 title: Why Product Managers are not Mini CEO’s
 date: 2017-04-28
-categories:
+tags:
   - Product Management
-tags:
   - post
+  - Opinions
 layout: layouts/posts.njk
-enclosure:

 ---

 _Note: I had written this post as a companion to an episode published on Odiocast, which is why this is a small listicle.
 Unfortunately Odiocast no longer exists._